intrbiz/bergamot-site/src/main/views/docs/user/config/convert.md

 `arg1` parameter.
 This allows you to improve the command definition without needing to alter everything which uses the command definition.

+### Security

+Bergamot Monitoring and Nagios have completely differing security models.
+Nagios has a course and ridiged model, where as Bergamot Monitoring provides a fine grained, flexible permissions model offering full role based access control.

+Due to these inherent incompatibilities, you will need to manually configure permissions when converting from Nagios to Bergamot Monitoring.

+This will involve adding security domains to your configuration.
+Placing checks into the relevant security domains.
+Finally setting the level of access contacts and teams should have.